Melasma Treatment in Princeton, New Jersey

 Melasma is only known to produce dark spots on areas of the body (including the face, neck, and arms).
 This is a harmless condition that causes no other health problems.
 If you are not sure whether you have melasma, you should book an appointment with your dermatologist for a diagnosis of your condition.

 Who Are the Best Candidates for Melasma Treatment in NJ?

-If you have darkened skin patches you should visit your dermatologist for diagnosis.
+If you have darkened skin patches you should visit your dermatologist for a diagnosis.
 If melasma, your treatment should be designed to address your type of melasma.
-Sun avoidance and protection is important during and after treatment.
+Sun avoidance and protection are important during and after treatment.

 Why Choose Dr. Onumah and Her Team for Melasma Treatments?